imperial/cpp-connect/README.md

 12. **NEXTAUTH_URL**

 To get the DATABASE_URL, run the following command:

 ```bash
 impaas app run "echo postgres://\$PGUSER:\$PGPASSWORD@\$PGHOST:\$PGPORT/\$PGDATABASE" -a cpp-connect
 ```

 Then, with the output, run:

 ```bash
 impaas env set -a cpp-connect DATABASE_URL={OUTPUT FROM PREVIOUS COMMAND}
 ```

-NEXTAUTH_URL should simply be "https://cpp-connect.impaas.uk/" or whatever the url of the deployed Impaas app is.
+`NEXTAUTH_URL` should simply be "https://cpp-connect.impaas.uk/" or whatever the url of the deployed Impaas app is.

 Note: variables such as $PGUSER, $PGPASSWORD, $TSURU_APPDIR, etc. are set by Impaas automatically (assuming the database has been set correctly in the previous steps)

 ## Deploying

-Deploy the app on ImPaaS using:
+Deploy the app on Impaas using:

 ```bash
 impaas app deploy \